 I tried to include divination systems that are readily available, as well as some more esoteric systems worth exploring.

 Divination is an art form.
 It takes patience, practice and concentration!
 Just like anything else, the more you do it, the more you will be rewarded with new insights and clarity.

-6. Ink water scrying.
-This method works just like a scrying mirror, except with water and a dark ink.
-You can even use the ink from a fountain pen or a ball point.
+This method works just like a scrying mirror, except with water and dark ink.
+If you want to try a natural ink, consider using (affiliate link —->) squid ink.
 Dye the water dark enough that it almost looks black, dim the lights (candles are best) and allow your eyes to lose focus.
 Wait.

-9. Pyromancy.
 If you’re a fire sign, working with fire as a “porthole” may really appeal to you.
-Use a single candle flame or a full on bonfire.
+Use a single candle flame or a full-on bonfire.
 Flash powder is especially fun for this.

-10. Palmistry.
-While many systems tend to be introspective and involve very little interaction with others, palmistry is perhaps one of the most intimate, connective, sensual forms of divination.
+While many divination methods and systems tend to be introspective and involve very little interaction with others, palmistry is perhaps one of the most intimate, connective, sensual forms of divination.